cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 The JavaScript SDK's httpTransport() method exposes raw error messages from the endpoint, potentially leading to XSS vulnerabilities if user-controlled data is reflected without proper sanitization in the rendered web page.
-While the specification doesn't mandate validation or sanitization, the SDK documentation should emphasize the risk of unsanitized HTTP responses when using this API in an emitter.
+While the specification des not mandate validation or sanitization, the SDK documentation should emphasize the risk of unsanitized HTTP responses when using this API in an emitter.